 How to Check RAM Size and Type in Windows 11

-You check your RAM size and type in Windows 11 by opening the Task Manager.
+You can check your RAM size and type in Windows 11 by opening the Task Manager.

-RAM, or Random Access Memory, is your PC’s short-term workspace.
-It stores data for active programs so your system can access it quickly.
-Knowing your RAM’s size, like 8GB or 16GB, and its type, such as DDR4, helps you understand your computer’s capabilities.
+RAM, which stands for Random Access Memory, acts as your PC’s temporary workspace.
+It holds data for programs you’re currently using so your system can access it quickly.
+Knowing your RAM’s size (like 8GB or 16GB) and type (such as DDR4) helps you understand what your computer can do.

-This information is crucial, especially if you’re troubleshooting performance issues or confirming your system meets Windows 11 minimum requirements, which recommend at least 4GB of RAM.
+This information is vital, especially if you’re troubleshooting performance problems or confirming your system meets Windows 11’s minimum requirement of 4GB of RAM.

 1Check RAM Using the Settings App